Asian Markets Rise As China, US Finally Put Pen To Paper On Deal - UrduPoint

 Asian Markets Rise As China, US Finally Put Pen To Paper On Deal

-Asian markets rose early Thursday as details were released of the China-US trade deal signed in Washington, with analysts saying it would allow investors to turn their focus to the global outlook and earnings season
+Asian markets fluctuated Thursday as details were released of the China-US trade deal signed in Washington, with analysts saying it would allow investors to turn their focus to the global outlook and earnings season

-Hong Kong, (UrduPoint / Pakistan Point News - 16th Jan, 2020 ) :Asian markets rose early Thursday as details were released of the China-US trade deal signed in Washington, with analysts saying it would allow investors to turn their focus to the global outlook and earnings season.
+Hong Kong, (UrduPoint / Pakistan Point News - 16th Jan, 2020 ) :Asian markets fluctuated Thursday as details were released of the China-US trade deal signed in Washington, with analysts saying it would allow investors to turn their focus to the global outlook and earnings season.

 Equities have been rallying since last month's announcement of a deal to de-escalate a long-running stand-off that has jolted growth around the world and fanned fears of recession in some countries.